Your EHIC Renewal is valid in these countries:

 - Netherlands (Holland)

-What is a European Health Insurance Card?
+What is an EHIC Card?

 The EHIC card renewal is designed to provide the holder with cover for medical treatments while visiting EU countries.
 The treatment is provided on the same terms as those who are a resident of the particular country, at a reduced rate or even free of charge.
 So, if there is free healthcare available in the country you are visiting, you will also be able to avail of free treatment if you hold a renewed EHIC card.
 In general, the main benefits of the card are: